granta12322/WritingHelper/README.md

 # WritingHelper
-# Make the web visualisation of react dumbass
+# Make the web visualisation of functional programming in  react dumbass